systemd/systemd/docs/CODE_QUALITY.md

    symbols of `libsystemd.so` and `libudev.so` with the list of man pages.
 Symbols lacking documentation are highlighted.

-7. Use `meson compile -C build hwdb-update` to automatically download and import the PCI, USB and OUI databases into hwdb.
+7. Use `meson compile -C build update-hwdb` to automatically download and import the PCI, USB and OUI databases into hwdb.

 8. Use `meson compile -C build update-man-rules` to update the meson rules for